 I also highly recommend getting a concealed carry license for a firearm.
 Go get training on how to use your firearm.
 There is no such thing as overtraining when it comes to weapons skills.
 The advantage of being armed in a mass casualty incident is enormous.
 These incidents tend to last an average of about two minutes.
 History has shown us that many mass shooters take their own lives upon meeting armed resistance.
 If you have the means and training, you could possibly save an untold number of lives by putting up armed resistance.

-We are not sheep.
+.
 As humans, no matter how deeply buried, we all have the primal instinct to survive and overcome danger.
 You do not have to cower in the corner and wait to die.
 Take your life into your own hands.
 Do whatever you need to do to live.
 Be ready, both mentally and physically, to act when action is necessary.
 Your ability to act may save your life and the lives of others.